quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ## PATH_ABANDON Frame {#path-abandon-frame}

-PATH_ABANDON Frame are used by endpoints to inform the peer of the current status of one path, and the peer should send packets according to the preference expressed in these frames.
-Endpoint use the sequence number of the CID used by the peer for PATH_ABANDON frames (describing the sender's path identifier).
+The PATH_ABANDON frame informs the peer to abandon a path, and release the corresponding resources.
+An endpoint uses the sequence number of the CID used by the peer for PATH_ABANDON frames (describing the sender's path identifier).
+More complex path management can be made possible with additional extensions (e.g., PATH_STATUS frame in
+{{?I-D.liu-multipath-quic}} ).

 PATH_ABANDON frames are formatted as shown in {{fig-path-abandon-format}}.

 ~~~